cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/DownloadingExamples/DownloadingExamples.md

 2. Go to **File -> Import -> General -> Existing Projects into Workspace**.
 Select **Next** and then under **Select root directory**, go to `morello-baremetal-examples/DevelopmentStudio`.
 Import all the projects.
 3. Select **HelloWorld -> includes** in the Project Explorer window and check they are pointing to the correct location.
 If you have cloned the llvm-morello-releases to a different directory you will need to change where they are pointing to.
 Go to **Window -> preferences -> ArmDS -> toolchains** and add the LLVM tool chain binaries by pointing to the correct bin directory.
 Apply the changes and let the tool restart.

+## Linker Scripts and Development Studio

+Most of the examples use a linker script to place code into defined sections of memory.
+The build tools do not automatically know the location of the project linker script and the path must be set under the project properties.
+Whilst this is already set for each project, it may need to be edited depending upon where the examples have been cloned to.

+To check the linker path, select the **project**, and **right click**, then **Properties -> C/C++ Build -> settings -> LLVM C Linker 11.0.0 -> Miscellaneous**.

 ## Check the FVP model run script

 1. In a `File` window go to the scripts directory and open the `runfvp.sh` file in an editor.